5 Do’s and Don’ts for Dry Skin

 DO

 2. Moisturize, moisturize, moisturize!
 Moisturizers rehydrate the top layer of skin (the epidermis) and seal in the moisture.
-You can use any of the three types of moisturizers (2):
+There are three types of moisturizers:

 DON’T